 The Last Animals song composed by Emmanuel Jal is a tribute to the last Northern Whites rhinos on the planet.
 ‘Hold My Soul’ is a chant about shame and peace.
 Proceeds from the songs will be used to help the children and families of fallen rangers.
 Emmanuel Jal is a Sudanese Canadian actor, hip-hop musician and peace activist who was forced to to be a child soldier by the Sudan People’s Liberation Army (SPLA) before he was even a teenager.

-Kate Brooks is an international photojournalist turned filmmaker, who chronicled conflict and human rights issues for nearly two decades before turning her lens to conservation.
-Her photographs have been extensively published in TIME, Newsweek, Smithsonian and The New Yorker and exhibited around the world.
-Brooks' passion for filmmaking was sparked from working as a cinematographer on the documentary The Boxing Girls of Kabul.
+Kate Brooks is an international photojournalist and filmmaker who chronicled conflict and human rights issues for many years before turning her lens to conservation.
+Her photographs have been extensively published in TIME, Newsweek, Smithsonian and The New Yorker and exhibited in galleries and museums around the world.
+In 2010 Brooks' love for filmmaking was sparked while working as a cinematographer on the documentary The Boxing Girls of Kabul.
 Her introspective collection of essays and photographs, In the Light of Darkness: A Photographer’s Journey After 9/11, was selected as one of the best photography books of 2011.
 In 2012-13, she was a Knight Wallace Fellow at the University of Michigan.
-There she researched the global wildlife trafficking crisis before embarking on directing The Last Animals.
-The documentary premiered at Tribeca on Earth Day 2017 and was awarded a Disruptor Award.
+There she researched the global wildlife trafficking crisis before embarking on directing her first film The Last Animals.
+The documentary premiered at Tribeca Film Festival on Earth Day 2017 and was awarded a Disruptor Award.
 The film has been widely recognized for its ability to disrupt the status quo on policy and change hearts and minds, later winning the Terra Mater Factual Studios Impact Award in consideration with Blue Planet II.
 Brooks' drive and passion for conservation comes from the fundamental belief that time is running out and that we are at a critical moment in natural history.
 From her perspective “despite of all the human destruction on the planet, there is still a natural order and it is necessary for us to do everything we can to protect that while we can”.
 The Last Animals has been distributed through National Geographic, Hulu, Netflix and Discovery Plus.
 Most recently she Executive Produced Tigre Gente, a documentary about jaguar trafficking.